-There will be three exams and two papers.
-The exams will be on line.
+There will be four exams; only the highest three exam grades are tabulated.
+All exams will be weighted the same, and the final will be comprehensive.
 There will be a "testing window" of several days so that a student can take the test at their convenience at anytime during the "testing window".
-Exam questions will consist of true/false and multiple choice.
+Exam questions will consist of true/false and multiple choices.
 The exam questions will come from the textbook and class discussion/lecture.
+Testing window duration is solely at the discretion of Professor Hazzard; durations can vary from test to test.